 We can all make a difference!

-All PSNK Green Paws Teams completed Level One of the Green Paws Program.
-Members of the Penn State Sustainability Institute joined us on December 9, 2015 for a ceremony to celebrate this success.
+All PSNK Green Paws Teams completed Level Two of the Green Paws Program.
+Members of the Penn State Sustainability Institute joined us in December, 2016 for a ceremony to celebrate this success.
+PSNK Continues on the goal of completing all four levels of the Green Paws program, by starting Level 3 in March, 2017.
 Read more in this article: New Kensington first to achieve campus-wide Green Paws milestone

 The Penn State New Kensington Green Team works closely with the Penn State Sustainability Institute and other units at University Park to inform and involve the campus with green initiatives.
 The Green Team consists of campus faculty, staff, and students who are committed to reducing waste and exploring ways to use resources responsibly.
 We welcome new members and encourage you to contact the team chair, Ruth Herstek (email@example.com), for more information or to join our team.